GorginZ/BookMD/README.md

 BookMD starts at a home menu with three pathways.

 <img src="images/firstmenu.png" width="400" >

-1 book appointment allows the user to view dr availability and select a dr.
+1 book appointment allows the user to view dr availability and select a dr, followed by appointment day via the same menu format.

 <img src="images/bookappointment1.png" width="400" >